 In the mornings, some of my kids are like me.
 They like to get up and get straight to work, so they have time to do other things they want to do later in the day.

 Some of my kids are slow to get going in the mornings.
 They’d rather sit by the fire for a little bit and watch everyone else as they slowly greet the day.

 Some of my kids really want to eat breakfast the moment they wake up.
 Others aren’t hungry for an hour or two.

 They learn differently.
 Some are very visual.
 Others are audio learners.
 Or Kinesthetic learners.
 Some have dyslexia or dysgraphia and need to take things slow with lots of patience and repetition.

 And me trying to force everyone to be a cookie cutter wasn’t doing anyone any favors.
 My way is not the RIGHT way.
 The way I do things works for me.
 It doesn’t work for everyone.

-Owen really helped me realize that I was trying to stamp my image all over my kids instead of letting them be stamped by God.
-He has the perfect plan for their lives, and is slowly shaping them.
+Owen really helped me realize that I was trying to stamp my image all over my kids instead of letting God stamp them.
+He has the perfect plan for their lives and is slowly shaping them.